gamemann/gamemann/README.md

 * Java
 * A bit of C++ and C#

-*I am also familiar with Linux and networking.*
+*I am also familiar with Linux, network engineering/programming, and automation.*

 ## My Road Map
+* Continue making The Modding Community better and bringing together as many knowledable/talented individuals as possible.
+* Continue creating useful mods and tools for the modding community to use (automation-focused).
+* Learn more about the Linux kernel and driver development.
+* Learn about AI.

 * ~~Create a blog where I can create articles on interesting programming/networking-related topics including guides and more (I love writing about what I'm learning and trying my best to teach others).~~ ([Deaconn](https://deaconn.net))
-* Learn more about the Linux kernel and driver development.
-* Learn more about Assembly and optimizing C/low-level programs.
 * ~~Learn [the DPDK](https://doc.dpdk.org/guides/prog_guide/) (a kernel bypass library for very fast packet processing).~~
 * ~~Learn more about [BGP](https://en.wikipedia.org/wiki/Border_Gateway_Protocol) (networking) and application layer protocols/tunnels.~~
-* Learn about AI.
+* ~~Learn more about Assembly and optimizing C/low-level programs.~~